-industry practices and recognizes "Cascade seeks to employ best external participation can add incremental improvements.
+"Cascade seeks to employ best industry practices and recognizes external participation can add incremental improvements.

-have a multitude of projects before to yield a solid IRP to the benefit of participation by interested parties Cascade recognizes stakeholders intended to assist in optimizing them.
-This Design Document is customers and the Company."
+Cascade recognizes stakeholders have a multitude of projects before them.
+This Design Document is intended to assist in optimizing participation by interested parties to yield a solid IRP to the benefit of customers and the Company."